AaronLaw/my-docker/wordpress-phpmyadmin/README.md

 `docker run --name wpdocker --link wordpressdb_vol:mysql -p 80:80 -d wordpress:latest`

 After stop & rm both the wordpressdb_vol and wpdocker, and re-run them again, I can see the db data is kept in the pwd.
+--
+2016-07-17:
+Stackoverflow.com: docker -> How to deal with persistent storage (e.g. databases) in docker (http://stackoverflow.com/questions/18496940/how-to-deal-with-persistent-storage-e-g-databases-in-docker/) - questions about how to deal with persistent storage: by docker volume container, or by folder on local hdd, and which one is better?
+--